AegisEg/GitTestTaskChatSupport/README.md

 # GitTestTaskChatSupport
 An example of development on vue.js, node.js,PHP(Laravel)
 # Getting started Node JS Server
-Write to file "nodeJs/vue/src/config.js" with the actual api url of the laravel server and url webSockets server.
+Write to file "nodeJs/vue/src/config.js" with the actual api url of the laravel server and url webSockets server(Node Server URL).

 Copy and rename the file nodeJs/.env.example to nodeJs/.env.
 Fill the nodeJs/.env file with up-to-date data.